stefmsft/SurfUtil/README.md

 ## Bare Metal Recovery Master functions

 The goal of those functions (only one for now but more will come) is to generate an bootable USB key to achieve actions like reinstalling a slipstreamed version (OS+Driver Set) targeted to a specific version of Windows 10 (see below)
++ PrepareISO.ps1
+This script will help you to maintain you OS base ISO up to date by injecting the latest "Cumulative Update" available in the selected WIM SKU.
+The processing result will procduce a directory with the same name of the ISO file containg the OS+CU version.
+MakeBMR (cf below) will detect such directory and will use it in place of the ISO file.
+This way, the produced key will contains an up to date version of the OS.
+It is adviced to delete the updated directory when you wish to reiterrate the update process later.
+This way you always play with a "clean" ISO an then add the latest Cummunlative on it.

 + MakeBMR.ps1
 As described above, this will allow you the generate an bootable USB Key for a model of Surface.
 This key will allow  you to reinstal the machine in arround 20 min.

 Two important prerequisit